-The DFES customer behaviour assumptions aim to use credible, evidence based assumptions for how passive/customer led flexibility and energy efficiency services can alter the existing levels of demand observed on the network.
+The DFES customer behaviour assumptions aim to use credible, evidence-based assumptions for how passive/customer led flexibility and energy efficiency services can alter the existing levels of demand observed on the network.
 The network led flexibility services should be employed following detailed analysis to identify areas where flexibility services are required on the network.
-NG published an article as part of the Distribution System Operability Framework (DSOF) in 2018 which investigated how changing load profiles could impact network design6.